PlanterApp/planter_docs/content/en/docs/300_plant-information/301_how-to-grow/index.md

 #### Combative Plants
 **Combative plants** should not be planted side-by-side, as they can compete intensely for the same resources, or suffer from the same diseases and pests.

-Select the combative plant cards to learn more about each combative plant<br /><br />
+Select the combative plant cards to learn more about each combative plant.<br /><br />
 {{< screenshot Carrots-companions.jpg "Screenshot of carrots Companion Plants and Combative Plants" >}}

 {{< alert icon="🌱" context="info" text="Plants that are neither companions nor combative are neutral" />}}